LasseWolter/KatzenAnalyser/README.md

 3. Clone the KatzenAnalyser repo using:
     ` git clone https://github.com/LasseWolter/KatzenAnalyser.git`

-    -   this contains two bash files for running a single/a bunch of experiments and one sample config file (some more comments need to be added)
+    -   this contains two bash files for running a single/a bunch of experiments and one sample config file

 4. Go into the KatzenAnalyser repo using: cd KatzenAnalyser